preritdas/rottentomatoes-python/README.md

 The package now, by default, scrapes the Rotten Tomatoes search page to find the true url of the first valid movie response (is a movie and has a tomatometer).
 This means queries that previously didn't work because their urls had a unique identifier or a year-released prefix, now work.
 The limitation of this new mechanism is that you only get the top response, and when searching for specific movies (sequels, by year, etc.) Rotten Tomatoes seems to return the same results as the original query.
 So, it's difficult to use specific queries to try and get the desired result movie as the top response.
 See #4 for more info on this.

+There is now an API structure in place to make querying multiple movies and getting several responses easier.
+See the API section at the bottom for more.

 ## Usage